microsoft/moaw/workshops/serverless-overview/workshop.md

 az account show
 # Select a specific subscription if you have more than one or another one selected
 az account set --subscription <subscription-id>

-# Register the Azure providers
+# Register the following Azure providers if they are not already

+# Azure Functions
+az provider register --namespace 'Microsoft.Web'
+# Azure Logic Apps
+az provider register --namespace 'Microsoft.Logic'
+# Azure Event Grid
-az provider register --namespace 'Microsoft.Web' az provider register --namespace 'Microsoft.Logic' az provider register --namespace 'Microsoft.EventGrid'
+az provider register --namespace 'Microsoft.EventGrid'
+# Azure Key Vault
+az provider register --namespace 'Microsoft.KeyVault'
+# Azure Cognitive Services
+az provider register --namespace 'Microsoft.CognitiveServices'
+# Azure CosmosDb
+az provider register --namespace 'Microsoft.DocumentDB'
 ```

 </details>

 ## Scenario

-The goal of the lab is to upload an audio file to Azure and get back the transcription using a Web Application.
+The goal of the full lab is to upload an audio file to Azure and retrieve the transcription back using a Web Application.

 Here is a diagram to illustrate the flow: